plotdb/fescope/CHANGLELOG.md

 # Change Logs

+## v5.0.7

+ - catch library error and provide additional information for this error in log for better debugging experience.

 ## v5.0.6

  - fix bug: some libs may access local vars but prepare it via global object, leading to variable not found issue.